vt77/WeatherStation-firmware-esp/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/vt77/WeatherStation-firmware-esp)

 ## Introduction
-This project is ESP8266 WiFi SoC firmware for WeatherStation.
+This project is ESP8266 WiFi SoC firmware for [3D printed weather station](https://github.com/vt77/WeatherStation).

 Although it requires an Arduino environment it does not use any public Arduino libraries and build mostly on arduino espressif8266 core framework.